cschladetsch/KAI/Readme.md

 It allows you to script C++ in a very simple way.
 Adding a new 'builtin type' to the system requires no macros, but just defining the type-traits for your class.
 No modifications to any class is required.
 After that you can script with any type and instances as you wish.

-It allows you to script C++ in a very simple way.
-Adding a new 'builtin type' to the system requires no macros, but just defining the type-traits for your class.
-No modifications to any class is required.
-After that you can script with any type and instances as you wish.

 This means you can expose and script other classes as well, including those in a library that you do not have the source code to.

 To be clear: you do not have to change the source code of a class in order to access and use it at runtime with KAI.
 Further, these exposed classes are directly accessable via the Network.